-2. Exams: There will be two in-class exams - midterm and final - which combined will count for 25% of your final score.
-The midterm is worth 10% and the final is worth 15%.

-3. Problem Solving Assignments: There will be 5 assignments that will test you on problem analysis and solving skills.
-These assignments will altogether carry 15% of your final score.

-4. Quizzes: There will be 2 quizzes, which combined will count for 10% of your final score.
-These quizzes are meant to test your understanding and preparation for the concepts covered throughout the course.

-5. Class/Recitation Participation and Attendance: Your attendance of both, classes and recitations, as well as your participation in discussions during presentations will count for 5% of your final score.
+- 2. Exams: There will be two in-class exams midterm and final which combined will count for 30% of your final score.
+The midterm is worth 10% and the final is worth 20%.
+Both exams are open-book.
+That is, you are allowed to bring your textbooks, slides, and other supporting documents of your own.
+Any electronic equipment is not allowed, however. - 3.
+Problem Solving Assignments: There will be 5 assignments that will test you on problem analysis and solving skills.
+These assignments will altogether count for 15% of your final score.
+At the end of the semester, the Problem Solving Assignment with the lowest score will be dropped. - 4.
+Quizzes: There will be 2 quizzes, which combined will count for 10% of your final score.
+These quizzes are meant to test your understanding and preparation for the concepts covered throughout the course. - 5.
+Class/Recitation Participation and Attendance: Your attendance of both, classes and recitations, as well as your participation in discussions during presentations will count for 5% of your final score.